Edna White: Retirement

 White remained active as a composer and writer when she was done performing.
 In 1958, she wrote the music and libretto for an operetta called Hills of Tennessee.
 She also composed a Suite for Solo Trumpet and Symphony Orchestra which was premiered in 1980 by trumpeter Stephen Schaffner and the Pioneer Valley Symphony.
 It was recorded by Gaeton Berton with the Maryland Theater Orchestra.

 From 1958–60, White wrote a weekly newspaper column.
 She also worked as a promoter for a record label and created Trumpet Production to publish her own work.
 White wrote two method books: The Trumpet Teacher and On Taming the Devil's Tongue (1983).
 She published several poetry books, and in 1990 she penned a memoir about her time as a vaudevillian, The Night the Camel Sang: A True Romance of Vaudeville.

 Significance and legacy

 White's career reflected, and often pushed, the development of the trumpet as a solo instrument through the 20th century.
 White's switch from cornet to trumpet was unusual at the time.
 In a 1990 interview, White recalled, "When I started, nobody played the trumpet.
 Everybody played the cornet.
 Later on more and more people began playing trumpet, but I made the switch before most because of my study with Dubois."
 Like her contemporaries Rafael Mendez and Timofei Dokshitzer, White employed a "violinistic" style of playing with extravagant vibrato.

 When White rented Carnegie Hall in 1949, she was the first trumpeter to do so.
-Armando Ghitalla is seen as a pioneer of trumpet recitals because of his performances at the Town Hall (1958) and Carnegie Hall (1960).
-White predated his efforts by a decade.
+While Armando Ghitalla is seen as a pioneer of trumpet recitals because of his performances at the Town Hall (1958) and Carnegie Hall (1960), White predated his efforts by a decade.